 Admissions Overview

-The Division of Biostatistics and Bioinformatics in Herbert Wertheim School of Public Health and Longevity Science seeks highly motivated applicants with a strong mathematical background for our Doctoral program in Biostatistics which started in Fall 2016 and our new Master of Science in Biostatistics which started in Fall 2019.
+The Teaching Division of Biostatistics and Bioinformatics in Herbert Wertheim School of Public Health and Longevity Science seeks highly motivated applicants with a strong mathematical background for our Doctoral program in Biostatistics which started in Fall 2016 and our new Master of Science in Biostatistics which started in Fall 2019.
 Our programs aim to train the next generation of biostatisticians in the mathematical theory, computational skills, and inferential methods needed to analyze complex biomedical data.
 The programs will provide:

 - An integrated, comprehensive, and intensive didactic curriculum in biostatistics, statistics, and the mathematical foundations needed for analysis of biomedical data;